Vegas tourism board backs $49M Elon Musk transit system

-LAS VEGAS — A company backed by tech billionaire Elon Musk has been granted a nearly $49 million contract to build a transit system using self-driving vehicles underneath the Las Vegas Convention Center.
+LAS VEGAS — A company backed by tech billionaire Elon Musk has been awarded a nearly $49 million contract to build a transit system using self-driving vehicles underneath the Las Vegas Convention Center.

 The board of directors of the Las Vegas Convention and Visitors Authority approved the contract Wednesday with The Boring Company, the Musk-backed enterprise based in Hawthorne, California.

-The company plans to construct a twin tunnel system running less than a mile (1.6 kilometer) long.
+People would be transported underground on self-driving electric vehicles from three types of Tesla Model X chassis.
+The system will be capable of transporting up to 16 people at time through parallel tunnels, each running in a single direction.
+The twin tunnel system will run less than a mile (1.6 kilometer) long.

-The system will use self-driving electric vehicles capable of transporting up to 16 people.
+The system also will include a pedestrian tunnel and three underground stations accessible from convention center’s halls.

-The system also will include three underground stations and a pedestrian tunnel.
+The company plans to immediately pursue permits to start construction in September.
+It aims to debut the system by December 2020.

-The company plans to start construction in September and debut the system by December 2020.
+“The first thing that’s important is to get it right,” Authority President and CEO Steve Hill told the Las Vegas Review-Journal .
+“We want to do it as quickly as possible, but we want our customers to be comfortable with it.”

-The authority will reimburse the company as it completes certain stages of the project.
+Las Vegas Mayor Carolyn Goodman cast the only vote against the project.
+At a meeting last week, she cited concerns about hiring a company that has yet to deliver a transit system.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.